Discrete Compositional Generation via General Soft Operators and Robust Reinforcement Learning: Introduction

-\looseness=-1 Among these approaches, generative flow networks (GFNs) have shown considerable success in various domains \citep{bengio2021flow, jain2023gflownets, zhou2023phylogfn, cipcigan2024discovery}.
-GFNs learn an amortized policy and, at optimality, sample objects with probability proportional to the exponential of their reward \eqref{eq:prop_sampling}.
-Tight connections have been established between GFNs and maximum-entropy RL, showing that this objective underpins the diversity of generated samples \citep{tiapkin2024generative, mohammadpour2024maximum, deleu2024discrete}.
-While this exact sampling goal is useful in certain applications, e.g., sampling from an intractable Bayesian posterior, it does not necessarily generate the most promising candidates.
+\looseness=-1 Among these approaches, generative flow networks (GFNs) have shown considerable success \citep{bengio2021flow, jain2023gflownets, zhou2023phylogfn, cipcigan2024discovery}.
+GFNs learn an amortized policy and, at optimality, sample objects with probability proportional to the exponential of their reward (Eq.~\ref{eq:prop_sampling}).
+Connections with maximum-entropy RL have been established, showing that this objective underpins the diversity of generated samples \citep{tiapkin2024generative, mohammadpour2024maximum, deleu2024discrete}.
+While this exact sampling goal is useful in certain applications, it is problematic in exponentially large sets: the probability of sampling from a small set of objects with high rewards is dominated by the probability of sampling from an exponentially large set of objects with low rewards.
+In this work, we leverage the connection between GFNs and regularized RL to use soft RL operators for scientific discovery.
+By combining these approaches, we derive an improved operator for the task and offer a new perspective on regularization.
+Our contributions can be summarized as follows.

-\looseness=-1 Intuitively, if we had access to the true reward function from lab evaluations of objects, the standard RL objective, which seeks to maximize reward, could be appropriate.
-Regularization and the diversity it entails attempt to be robust to the uncertainty of the proxy reward function.
-In this work, we show an explicit connection between various forms of regularization and robustness to different forms of uncertainty.
-In particular, we show that regularizing by the Shannon entropy, as is typically done in GFNs, yields \textit{an inappropriate reward constraint set} that does not contain the proxy reward.
-Therefore, motivated by the connection between these fields, we introduce alternative operators to address this issue and demonstrate their effectiveness.

-\textbf{Our contributions: } \begin{enumerate}[left=0pt,nosep,label=(\arabic*)] \item We propose a compositional model for reward uncertainty in DCG tasks.
-From this model, we make explicit the connections between regularized RL and reward-robust RL on value functions, allowing us to analyze the reward uncertainty sets associated with various soft operators. \item Motivated by the robust interpretation of Shannon entropy regularization in RL and the issue it raises for DCG, we introduce a unifying operator called general mellowmax (GM), that smoothly interpolates between the GFN operator and other soft RL operators.
-We then propose trajectory GM (TGM) as a practical algorithm for this operator. \item We experimentally show that TGM performs better than GFNs and other soft RL baselines at generating diverse, high-reward objects for both synthetic and real-world sequence design tasks. \end{enumerate}
+\paragraph{Our contributions:} (1) We introduce \textbf{general mellowmax}, an interpolating operator that allows for a more flexible tradeoff between quality and diversity than previous operators; (2) We derive a trajectory constraint for this operator, which we refer to as \textbf{trajectory general mellowmax} (TGM).
+TGM enables us to propose a GFN-like algorithm for scientific discovery tasks that empirically finds diverse modes with higher reward than soft mellowmax, GFNs, and other RL baselines; (3) We provide a robust RL interpretation of these baselines in DCPs.
+Specifically, we show that the reward uncertainty sets induced by TGM are more interpretable than those associated with entropy regularization or GFNs.
+The analytical techniques we employ pave the way to more general trajectory constraints through an interpretable equivalence between regularization and reward robust sets.